Nice to meet you.

 What is your goal?
 Average customer retention rate of 75%

-What do you estimate your expenses will be from tracking and maintaining the indicator?
+What do you estimate will your expenses from tracking and maintaining the indicator?
 Costs are low because data is readily available

-How well is this indicator answering the Key Performance Question and what are the limitations?
-Customer retention rate provides us with the amount of customers that remain our customers over a certain period of time, therefore proving that they are either satisfied or cannot find our product/service elsewhere.
+How well does this indicator answer the Key Performance Question, and what are its limitations?
+The customer retention rate provides us with the number of customers that remain with us over a certain period of time, therefore proving that they are either satisfied or cannot find our product/service elsewhere.

-Are there ways in which this KPI could be intentionally or unintentionally affected by external factors?
+Are there ways in which external factors could intentionally or unintentionally affect this KPI?
 Customers may not have any alternative, or the time period we're using may not be long enough to be accurate.

 8 marketing KPIs your team should track

-Sometimes, choosing KPIs is about a process of elimination.
-Instead of starting from scratch, it can be helpful to look at common KPIs that other marketing teams measure to inspire your own unique twist to better fit your team’s goals.
+Sometimes, choosing KPIs is a process of elimination.
+Instead of starting from scratch, looking at common KPIs that other marketing teams measure to inspire your own unique twist that better fits your team’s goals can be helpful.

-Below are some of the marketing metrics that are seen in marketing dashboards across many industries.
+Below are some marketing metrics seen in marketing dashboards across many industries.

 1. Sales revenue from inbound marketing

-This KPI is about to be followed by many more, but in the end, the best way to prove your marketing team’s success is by making note of the growth in sales revenue.
+Many more sales KPIs are about to follow this one, but the best way to prove your marketing team’s success is to note the growth in sales revenue.

 Keeping track of how much sales revenue your inbound marketing campaigns bring to your company is crucial for knowing how effective those campaigns really are.
-If an inbound marketing campaign isn’t bringing in enough revenue, why continue down the same path?
-Albert Einstein once said, “The definition of insanity is doing the same thing over and over again and expecting a different result.”
+If an inbound marketing campaign isn’t generating enough revenue, why continue down the same path?
+Albert Einstein once said, “The definition of insanity is doing the same thing repeatedly and expecting a different result.”

-Measuring sales revenue from inbound marketing will indicate to you and your team whether repeating the same efforts is the right thing to do, or if you’re going down the path of insanity.
+Measuring sales revenue from inbound marketing will indicate to you and your team whether repeating the same efforts is right or if you’re going down the path of insanity.
 If that’s the case, it’s time to try something new.

 The amount of revenue that can be attributed to marketing will differ depending on how a company's strategy is laid out.
 Revenue is often broken down by managers in the following three ways:

-• Revenue per product: Is there a certain product that’s performing well?
-If so, should your marketers be dedicating more time to promoting it?
+• Revenue per product: Is there a certain product performing well?
+If so, should your marketers dedicate more time to promoting it?

-• Revenue per territory: Is there a certain sales territory that’s more willing to buy?
+• Revenue per territory: Is a certain sales territory more willing to buy?
 Should you rework your marketing strategy to align with this sales territory?

 • Revenue per customer: How much revenue are existing customers contributing?
 What about new customers?

-Track the revenue for each of the marketing campaigns that your department executes by keeping note of customer journeys, from the top of the funnel to the bottom.
+Track the revenue for each marketing campaign your department executes by noting customer journey maps from the top of the funnel to the bottom.

 2. Customer acquisition cost (CAC)

-The customer acquisition cost is the total amount of how much it costs to convince a lead to become a customer.
-This marketing KPI is often also considered a KPI of the entire company; if the amount it costs to acquire customers is greater than the amount of revenue that comes in from those customers, your business model needs revision.
+CAC is the total amount it costs to convince a lead to become a customer.
+This marketing KPI is often also considered a KPI of the entire company; if the cost to acquire customers is greater than the revenue from those customers, your business model needs revision.

 Setting goals for customer acquisition cost makes the most sense when paired with customer lifetime value (see 4).